JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 ## Evaluating your own tracker

-To evaluate your tracker, put the results in the folder ```TrackEval/data/trackers/rob_mots/train/```, a folder alongside the supplied tracker STP with the folder labelled as your tracker name, e.g. YOUR_TRACKER.
+To evaluate your tracker, put the results in the folder ```TrackEval/data/trackers/rob_mots/train/```, in a folder alongside the supplied tracker STP with the folder labelled as your tracker name, e.g. YOUR_TRACKER.

 You can then run the evaluation code on your tracker like this: